plithnar/pacifica-policy/docs/exampleusage.md

 There is a single admin command line tool (`pacifica-policy-cmd`) with two subcommands, `data_release` and `searchsync`.
-The `data_release` subcommand handles setting the `data_release` attributes of the Proposals and Transactions.
+The `data_release` subcommand handles setting the `data_release` attributes of the Projects and Transactions.
 The `searchsync` subcommand handles formatting and synchonizing metadata to [ElasticSearch](https://www.elastic.co/products/elasticsearch).